project-89/argOS/designDocsBackup/design/cognitive-flow.md

-# Cognitive Flow in TinySim: From Stimulus to Response
+# Cognitive Flow in ArgOS: From Stimulus to Response

-Understanding how information flows through TinySim's cognitive architecture is crucial for grasping how our agents think and behave.
+Understanding how information flows through ArgOS's cognitive architecture is crucial for grasping how our agents think and behave.
 This document provides a detailed exploration of the complete cognitive pipeline, from initial stimulus to final action.

 ## The Nature of Stimuli

-In TinySim, stimuli aren't simple data points - they're rich information packages that can originate from multiple sources:
+In ArgOS, stimuli aren't simple data points - they're rich information packages that can originate from multiple sources:

 External Stimuli come from the environment: